Petra Jordan Safe to Visit? Is It Worth The Risk

 Is Petra safe for solo travelers?

 Petra is generally a safe destination for solo travelers, but it’s still essential to take some basic precautions to ensure your safety.
 Be aware of your surroundings, keep an eye on your belongings, and avoid walking alone at night.
-(See Also: Is It Safe To Visit Organ Pipe National Monument?
-Discover The Truth)
+(See Also: Caracas Safe to Visit?
+Is It Worth The Risk)

 Can I visit Petra with children?